SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 Another option is to filter the data additionally to the internal filter of the amplitude processor.
 Be warned that wrongly applied filters screw up the results.
-The available filters can be defined in the settings dialog of scolv or in the configuration file similar to the manual picker filters:
+The available filters can be defined in the settings dialog of scolv or in the configuration file similar to the manual picker filters (:file:`scolv.cfg`):

 .. code-block:: sh

-   # Define a list of available filters for amplitude picking in :confval:`amplitude.filters`.
+   # List of filters available in the picker.
+Format:
-   # The format is "name1;filter-definition1", "name2;filter-definition2"
+   # "name1;filter-definition1", "name2;filter-definition2"
    amplitudePicker.filters = "4 pole HP @2s;BW_HP(4,0.5)"

 The new filter selection is applied immediately to the waveforms while the amplitudes are not recalculated